jkulzick/vagrant-hadoop-spark-hive/README.md

 The file [DEVELOP.md](DEVELOP.md) contains some tips for developers.

+# Future plans
+* Consistently keep project up to date with modern versions of services such as Hadoop, Spark and Hive
+* Consider other useful services related to Hadoop, Spark and Hive to be added
+* Work towards provisioning multiple boxes to work together over a local network

 # Credits

 This project is based on the great work carried out at